Jeffrey D. Klein: Sexual harassment allegation

-Klein later petitioned to shut the investigation down pointing to findings by the assigned hearing officer, who had encouraged the commission to drop the investigation in June 2020, after concluding that the Public Officers Law under which Klein was charged would not apply because the alleged incident appeared to be isolated, and didn’t affect government decision-making.
-JCOPE, in August 2020, voting 9–2 to proceed with the investigative hearing.

-Klein's lawyers attempted to get the lawsuit dismissed in January 2021.
-Yet, Vladamir and her lawyers and her organization of former ALbany legislative staffers continue to fight for justice.
+Klein later petitioned to shut down the investigation, pointing to findings by the assigned hearing officer that encouraged the commission to drop the investigation in June 2020.
+The findings concluded that the Public Officers Law under which Klein was charged did not apply because the alleged incident appeared to be isolated and did not affect government decision-making.
+In August 2020, the JCOPE voted 9–2 to proceed with the investigative hearing.
+Klein's lawyers attempted to have the lawsuit dismissed in January 2021.
+In March 2023, Klein failed to have the legislative investigation into the allegations closed by investigators.
+The Appellate Division Third Department in Albany ruled against dismissal on March 9, 2023.
+Klein did not appeal the ruling.
+He originally requested the investigation into the accusations against himself while he was still a New York State Senator.

 2018 loss to Biaggi

 Lawyer and first-time candidate Alessandra Biaggi, 32 years old, challenged Klein, who had held the seat for 14 years, in the 2018 Democratic Primary election.
 Klein outspent Biaggi by a rate of 9-to-1, spending $2 million to her $200,000.
 Biaggi defeated Klein in the primary in a major upset, 54%-46%.
 His upset loss was attributed by some to anger with the former members of the Independent Democratic Conference.

 As New York's electoral fusion laws allow candidates to appear on multiple ballot lines in an election, Klein still appeared in the November 6, 2018, general election on the third-party Independence Party of New York ballot line.
 Biaggi defeated Klein again in the general election.